-NELA proposes a new freeway to use the existing road reserves to provide a link to the M80 Ring Road (M80) and follow the Greensborough Bypass south to connect with the Eastern Freeway near Bulleen Road.
-Functional designs indicate that the North East Link would be approximately 11 kilometres long.
-Works would be carried out on the M80 and the Eastern Freeway to facilitate connection of the North East Link into the existing road network.
+NELA proposes a new freeway to provide a link to the M80 Ring Road (M80) and follow the Greensborough Bypass south to connect with the Eastern Freeway near Bulleen Road.
+Functional designs indicate that this section of the project would be approximately 11 kilometres long.
+Works would be carried out on the M80 and the Eastern Freeway to facilitate connection of this section into the existing road network.
 The location of the project is shown in Figure 1.